Cytomegalovirus (CMV)

 Mortality/Morbidity

-CMV is seldom associated with mortality in nonimmunocompromised hosts (< 1%).
+CMV seldom is associated with mortality in nonimmunocompromised hosts (< 1%).
 Substantial morbidity may occur in patients with a mononucleosis syndrome, as described in Adult Cytomegalovirus Infection in the Immunocompetent Host.

 In both solid organ and marrow transplant recipients, CMV causes substantial morbidity and mortality.
-For example, even with antiviral therapy, the mortality rate in allogeneic marrow transplant recipients with interstitial pneumonia varies from 15%-75%.
+For example, even with antiviral therapy, the mortality rate in allogeneic marrow transplant recipients with interstitial pneumonia varies from 15-75%.

 CMV RNA can be detected in 15% of fetal tissues or placentae, indicating that CMV infection during pregnancy contributes to stillbirths.[35]